douglaz/wskdf/README.md

 If you still have the preimage you can derive the key in seconds.
 If you lose it, you (or a recovery service) can brute‑force with parallel hardware within a *predictable* amount of wall‑clock time (see table below).

-Typical use‑case: encrypt a Bitcoin seed or small backup with a WSKDF key, stash the preimage on paper in another location, and sleep better knowing you *can* recover it even if the paper is destroyed.
+Typical use‑case: encrypt a Bitcoin seed or small backup with a WSKDF key, stash the preimage on paper in **another location**, and sleep better knowing you *can* recover it even if the paper is destroyed.

+By storing the preimage in a different location, you can **resist coercion** to reveal the key.
+If the attacker still wants the key, it needs to spend time and money to brute-force it.

 ---